Who can set these

 No. That capability is controlled at the organization level in your Nash Agent settings, not per agent, so there’s no field for it on the agent.

-What's the difference between the agent's spend cap and my organization's spend cap?
+What's the difference between the agent's token cap and my organization's token cap?

-What's the difference between the agent's spend cap and my organization's spend cap?
+What's the difference between the agent's token cap and my organization's token cap?

-The agent’s spend and token caps are per-agent overrides that can only tighten — never loosen — your organization’s per-run defaults.
-If you set a tighter cap on the agent, it wins; if you leave them unset, the agent falls back to the org default.
-The org-wide defaults are set on your organization’s Nash Agent settings.
-See Usage and cost.
+The agent’s token cap is a per-agent override that can only tighten, never loosen, your organization’s per-run default.
+If you set a tighter cap on the agent, it wins; if you leave it unset, the agent falls back to the org default.
+The org-wide default is set in your organization’s Nash Agent settings.
+Token caps constrain runs; they are not pricing units.

 Can I write results back to anything other than a job?